 Your computer supports SVGA modes on a variety of monitors.
-Also, the SVGA modes on your computer are in accordance with the specifications of the International Organization for Standardization (ISO) 9241 Part 3, Visual Display Requirements.
+Also, the SVGA modes on your computer are in accordance with the specifications of the International Organization for Standardization (ISO) 9241

+Part 3, Visual Display Requirements.
 SVGA supports reduced-flicker operation when used with noninterlaced monitors that meet ISO standards.

 Some application programs require video device drivers to use SVGA modes.
-The device drivers for your computer and instructions for installing them (README files) are provided on the IBM Software Selections CD that comes with your computer.
+The device drivers for your computer and instructions for installing them (README files) are provided on the Product Recovery CD that comes with your computer.
+If you did not receive a Product Recovery CD, some device drivers might be available on a separate CD.
 If your computer has IBM-preinstalled software, the device drivers have already been installed on the hard disk of your computer.